MasFlam/foirejo/docs/api/trades.md

 Delete a message.
 - Required roles: `admin`

+### POST `/{tradeId}/cancel`
+Cancel the trade.
+Can only by used before the payment wallet receives any funds, and only by the buyer.

 ### POST `/{tradeId}/close`
 Close the trade.
-Used before the buyer paid to cancel the trade, and to confirm completion of the trade after the seller marks it as completed.
+Used by the buyer to confirm completion of the trade after the seller marks it as completed.

 ### GET `/{tradeId}/completed`
 Get the completion proof the seller submitted.